 Board Meeting at the Masonic Hall.

-Maleny Hotel at 6:30 for 7:00pm with our own CL and a Shed The Light update.
+Maleny Hotel at 6:30 for 7:00pm for a Business Meeting.

-WEDDING ANNIVERSARY FOR OCTOBER
+WEDDING ANNIVERSARIES FOR AUGUST

-BIRTHDAYS FOR OCTOBER
+BIRTHDAYS FOR AUGUST

 AND NOW FOR SOMETHING DIFFERENT